-Chronic Obstructive Pulmonary Disease is a debilitating, progressive disease that over time makes it very difficult to breath.
+Chronic obstructive pulmonary disease is a debilitating, progressive disease that makes it very difficult to breath.
 It is the third leading cause of death in the United States.
 Just imagine what it would feel like if the tubes carrying air out of your lungs were blocked.
 That is what people with COPD live with.
-Symptoms of Chronic Obstructive Pulmonary Disease include: chronic cough, frequent respiratory infections, and shortness of breath.
-It can impact every day tasks like getting dressed, taking a shower, doing housework or even taking a short walk.
+Symptoms of chronic obstructive pulmonary disease include: chronic cough, frequent respiratory infections, and shortness of breath.
+It can impact everyday tasks like getting dressed, taking a shower, doing housework, or even taking a short walk.

 Alternative Pain Relief, Like Acupuncture

 It appears that acupuncture is able to create “homeostasis” or stability in the body.
 The alternative pain relief takes place due to improved circulation, as well as good blood and oxygen flow into the lungs.

 Over a three-year period, doctors and researchers at Kyoto University and Meiji University of Integrative Medicine in Japan conducted a study involving COPD patients and the use of acupuncture.
 Following 3 months of treatment, they reported noticeable improvements in the patient’s airflow obstruction, exertion ability, and overall general health.